-- except for offshore wind, which were provided by personal communication, Business Network for Offshore Wind. - Taxes, transmission and distribution (T&D) costs, and all other costs of distribution utilities are included for utility-scale generation.
-For distributed solar, the costs of distribution utilities, and all taxes and other charges are included.
+- Taxes, transmission and distribution (T&D) costs, and all other costs of distribution utilities are included for utility-scale generation.5 For distributed solar, the costs of distribution utilities, and all taxes and other charges are included.
 Distributed solar reduces transmission and distribution losses and the need for transmission capacity.
 Credit for these has been included. - Costs of curtailment of renewable energy (rising from 0.5% of renewable generation in 2020 to 8.5% in 2035) are included in the 100% Act scenario (cumulative \$4.1 billion, undiscounted).
 These estimates are based on NREL modeling of high renewable penetration scenarios.6 - The cost of the affordability program is not included.
 It is a transfer payment among Marylanders and has no direct impact overall.
 It also has a large positive indirect impact due to reduced homelessness, emergency room visits, etc.